18F/content-guide/_pages/our-style/inclusive-language.md

 redirect_from:
   - /conscious-style/
 ---
-In our personal and professional lives, the words we use can make the difference between forging positive connections or creating distance.
+The words we use can make the difference between forging positive connections or creating distance in our personal and professional lives.
+Particularly in writing, impact is more important than intent.

-As we build government services, we want to ensure that they are accessible and welcoming to all users.
-Inclusive language is a powerful tool for making users feel welcome and helping them understand their options.
+As we build government services, we want to ensure they are accessible and welcoming to everyone who needs to use them.
+Inclusive language helps us to be more accurate and build trust with our users.

-This guide is influenced by the [Conscious Style Guide](http://consciousstyleguide.com/), which is an excellent resource for learning more about the conversations behind terms, categories, and concepts.
+This guidance is influenced by the [Conscious Style Guide](http://consciousstyleguide.com/), which is an excellent resource for learning more about the conversations behind terms, categories, and concepts.
 Other resources we used:

 - [Diversity Style Guide](http://www.diversitystyleguide.com/)
 - [Disability Language Style Guide](http://ncdj.org/style-guide/)
 - [Associated Press Stylebook](http://www.apstylebook.com/)
 - [Syracuse University Disability Cultural Center Language Guide](http://sudcc.syr.edu/LanguageGuide/)

-This guide provides suggestions for word choice and phrasing when writing and talking about diverse groups of people.
+This page is not exhaustive, but aims to provide principles, resources, and specific suggestions for writing and talking about diverse groups of people.

 ## Ability and disability